or scroll for tips (and a little nostalgia).

 Sorry, Nana Ling, but your muffin recipes just don’t cut it in today’s world.

-I’ve tried several of her muffin recipes, including one she’d sent in to her local paper, but the result are often too dry or too dense (apart from this Date Muffins recipe).
+I’ve tried several of her muffin recipes, including one she’d sent in to her local paper, but the result are often too dry or too dense.

 This one sent in to Nana Ling’s local paper was not a winner at all.
 But at least I now know what I’d bake for her if I could time travel.
 I’d take along a warm batch of my Orange and Poppy Seed muffins to share!